Higher geometric sheaf theories

-\paragraph{A motivation} While the motivation for this paper is ultimately multifold, the underlying principle in spirit is a faithful realisation of the universal duality between topology and logic, a paradigm that emerged from the work of numerous people over many years (see \cite{mlmsheaves}, \cite{caramellobook}, \cite{aneljoyaltopos}).
-Particularly, it is about the consequently specific nature of a topology given the context of a specific logic.
-The idea of this duality goes back to the Stone dualities between various categories of topological spaces, and associated categories of categorical models for various first-order theories.
-The arguably most popular of such is given by the adjunction
+To avoid terminological confusion, we will refer to the $\infty$-categories and sheaf theories that this paper is about as \emph{higher} geometric rather than just geometric or $\infty$-geometric.
+The terminology is justified by the totality of the results in this paper.
+For the sake of further evident distinction, we will use exclusively the term ``$\kappa$-coherent'' to refer to the notion often synonymously called ``$\kappa$-coherent'', ``$\kappa$-geometric'' or ``$\kappa$-ary regular'' in the literature. \end{notation*}

-between the category $\mathrm{Top}$ of topological spaces and the opposite of the category $\mathrm{Frm}$ of frames and frame morphisms -- that is, is the category of categorical models of ``propositional theories'' (\cite[1.2.5.(f)]{caramellobook}).
-Here, $\mathcal{O}(X)$ is the frame of opens on a topological space $X$, and $\mathrm{pt}(F)$ is the space of points associated to a frame $F$.
-This adjunction restricts to a well-known equivalence of full subcategories, spanned by the sober topological spaces on the one side, and the frames with enough points on the other side (\cite[Corollary II.1.7]{johnstone_ss}).
-The identification of $X$ with $\mathcal{O}(X)$ holds up especially when it comes to sheaf theory, since sheaves on a space $X$ are by definition sheaves on the frame $\mathcal{O}(X)$ equipped with its canonical Grothendieck topology.
-Generally, the canonical topology on a frame $F$ is generated by covers of the form $(U_i\rightarrow U|i\in I)$ such that $\bigcup_{i\in I}U_i=U$.
-In other words, a cover of $U$ is a set-indexed diagram $U_{\bullet}\colon I\rightarrow F_{/U}$ such that the associated map $\mathrm{colim}U_{\bullet}\rightarrow U$ is an isomorphism in $F$.
+\paragraph{A motivation} The central notion of a higher covering diagram as to be introduced in this paper may appear rather technical on first sight.
+To outline the idea unobscured by a machinery of formal constructions, we recall that sheaves on a topological space $X$ are by definition sheaves on the frame $\mathcal{O}(X)$ of open sets equipped with its canonical Grothendieck topology \cite{johnstone_ss, mlmsheaves}.
+Generally, the canonical topology on any frame $\mathcal{C}$ is generated by covers of the form $(U_i\leq B\mid i\in I)$ in $\mathcal{C}$ where $I$ is a set such that $\bigcup_{i\in I}U_i=B$.
+In other words, a cover of an object $B$ is determined by a set-indexed diagram $U_{\bullet}\colon I\rightarrow \mathcal{C}_{/B}$ that is jointly isomorphic to $B$ (or, equivalently, jointly effective epimorphic over $B$).

-A faithful categorification of the theory of frames is the theory of geometric categories.
-These are the categorical models for general geometric theories, where propositional theories are exactly the geometric theories with no sorts and 0-ary relation symbols only.
-Classifying toposes for coherent and, more generally, geometric theories play a central role both in geometry and categorical logic.
-In the following, let ``geometric'' be an umbrella term for coherent, geometric and $\kappa$-geometric for some regular cardinal $\kappa$.